 12. International Users

 We are headquartered in the United States.
-Our sites and services are hosted and administrated in the United States or hosted with cloud service providers who are headquartered in the United States and are intended for users in the United States.
+Our sites and services are hosted and administrated in the United States or hosted with cloud service providers who are headquartered in the United States or in other countries and are intended for users in the United States.
 If you are located outside the United States, be aware that information you provide to us or that we obtain as a result of your use of our sites and services may be processed in, transferred to, and stored in the United States and in any other countries from where our cloud service providers operate.
 Please be aware that the privacy laws and standards in certain countries may differ from those that apply in the country in which you reside.
-By using our sites and services or providing us with your information, you consent to the collection, transfer, storage, and processing of information to and in the United States and any other country from where our cloud service providers operate.
+By using our sites and services or providing us with your information, you consent to the transfer of your information for processing and storage to the United States and any other country from where our cloud service providers operate.

 13. California Privacy Rights

 This section is provided pursuant to the California Consumer Privacy Act of 2018 (the “CCPA”) and other applicable California privacy laws.
 This section applies solely to our users who are California residents as defined under applicable California privacy laws.

 Within the last twelve (12) months, we have or may have collected the following categories of information from our users and/or consumers: identifiers; personal information listed under Cal.
 Civ.
 Code § 1798.80(e); commercial information; biometric information; internet or other similar network activity; geolocation data; and inferences drawn from any of the information identified in this section.